UbiquityRobotics/learn/quick_start/Robot_Commander_AP.markdown

 * again, repeat
 * help

 When you are finished, you can shut down the robot, Robot Commander, or both.
-Please note that once you connect your robot to the local area network, you will need to use the networked assigned IP address to access.

 #### &larr;[back](logitech)- - - - - - - - - - [next](connecting)&rarr;